Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 This creates a new span-tag, appending content to it, and afterwards appending the new element to the existing paragraph.

-node.appendChild(new_node)
+node.appendChild(new_node) adds

 a node at the end of the list of childrenparent.insertBefore(new_node,node)